Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Does the type of surgery affect recurrence risk?
 Yes.
 Different procedures have different recurrence profiles.
-Sacrocolpopexy has lower recurrence rates for apical prolapse than native tissue repairs.
-Your surgeon will recommend the approach with the best durability for your specific situation.
+A large multicenter registry found similar 12-month composite recurrence rates across approaches (about 14%).
+Your surgeon will recommend the approach with the best fit for your anatomy, symptoms, and goals.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy